 Soros Fellowship for New Americans

-- New American (green card holder or naturalized citizen if born abroad; a child of naturalized citizens if born in this country)
+- New American (U.S. citizens who are the children of two immigrants, green card holder and naturalized U.S. citizens if born in this country)

 - Not yet 31 years old, as of the application deadline